 Well, a burger had to be somewhere on the list.
 Shake Shack, in my honest opinion, is a little over-hyped, but their thickshakes are tasty and I guess the burgers are good for American standards.
 After all, have you even been to New York if you haven’t instagrammed your Shake Shack meal?

 Been to New York?
-Let me know your favourite snacks/ treats in NYC!
+Let me know your favorite snacks/ treats in NYC!

-Check out the best deals on hotels in NYC:
+Staying in NYC?
+Find out the best deals on hotels below: